mouzmouz/Candy-Crush/README.md

 # ΒραΧαΨα III - A 3D Candy Crush-like Game

 ## Overview
 This project is a 3D puzzle game, inspired by the mechanics of Candy Crush, developed using OpenGL and GLUT.
-The game involves interacting with 3D cubes representing "rock", "paper", "scissors", and colored blocks in a 15x15 grid.
+The game involves interacting with 3D cubes representing "rock", "paper", "scissors" and colored blocks in a 15x15 grid.
 Players swap cubes to form matching combinations and score points.

 ## Features
 - **3D Rendering**: Realistic 3D cubes with lighting and perspective projection.